-We regret that during COVID-19 pandemic safety measures, the library building is open only to current students and staff.
+We regret that during COVID-19 pandemic safety measures, the library building is open only to students and staff.
 Feel free to contact library staff with questions.

 The Metropolitan State University Library and Learning Center welcomes visitors and community members.
 In a unique partnership, we share our building with the Dayton’s Bluff Branch of the Saint Paul Public Library.
 You are welcome to use the services and resources of both libraries.